Renew + Restore Wellness Center, Pleasanton, CA

-MLD is also highly recommended for Post-Op patients.
+MLD is highly recommended for Post-Op patients.

 After any surgery or liposuction, Doctors can refer patients to receive a series of post- op Manual Lymphatic Drainage for Lymphatic therapy treatments to assist in the healing process.
 MLD can reduce swelling, reduce infection and assist in the healing where incisions have been made by reducing fibrosis.